What are Tags and Templates?

 Select the tag type, which may be a built-in type or a user-defined template.

-Configure any parameters.
+Configure the parameters, if any.
 The parameters vary based on the tag type.
-Once the type is entered, you can double click on the parameters field to see a dropdown menu with any applicable parameters.
+Once the type is entered, you can double click on the parameters field to see a dropdown menu with the applicable parameters.

 For example, if the field contains the value 5, the Array is created from Tag to Tag.
 This means that 6 elements are created.

 Two programming styles are accommodated by this method; one that counts elements from 0 to less than five, and one that counts from 1 to 5.

 The columns above are visible by default.
 To add or remove a column, right-click the column heading area and check or uncheck the columns that will be visible.

 Enter the engineering units of measure that you want to use as a label for this tag.

 Enter a starting value for this tag.
 This is the value the tag will be initialized with when FactoryStudio starts.

 Enter a default format for displaying the data.
 For example: